 Data engineer interview questions are a major component of your interview preparation process.
 However, if you want to maximize your chances of landing a data engineer job, you must also be aware of how the data engineer interview process is going to unfold.

-This article is designed to help you navigate the data architect interview landscape with confidence.
+This article is designed to help you navigate the data engineer interview landscape with confidence.
 Here’s what you will learn:

 - the most important skills required for a data engineer position;